 So you'd like to make a Vision Board.
 How FUN!

-While I did not read The Secret, I have been a believer of positioning goals visually in front of myself to act as a positive reminder and motivator of what I’m working towards.
+I believe in positioning goals visually in front of myself to be a positive reminder and motivator of what I’m working towards.

 There are millions of suggestions online so don't get overwhelmed.
-I've come up with some basic guidelines for getting started.
+I've come up with some basic guidelines to get you started.

 #1 - There are no rules.